See Something, Say Something

 A Missing Student is any person who is a student of DePauw University who resides in a facility owned, operated or approved by the institution and is reported missing from his or her residence.

-If it is believed that a student is missing, immediate referral to the University’s police (Public Safety) is required.
-Public Safety Officers are trained in the investigation of crimes, including missing persons.
+If it is believed that a student is missing, immediate referral to the DePauw Police Department is required.
+DePauw Police Officers are trained in the investigation of crimes, including missing persons.

-Both of these Offices will make immediate notice to the Public Safety Office when a student has been reported missing.
+Both of these Offices will make immediate notice to the DePauw Police Department when a student has been reported missing.

 Missing Student Procedure

-• Upon receipt of information concerning a possible missing student from any office on campus, notify the Public Safety Office immediately.
+- Upon receipt of information concerning a possible missing student from any office on campus, notify the DePauw Police Department immediately.

-Students have the option to provide an Emergency Contact Person and a Missing Contact Person.
-The Missing Contact person may be the same or different from Emergency Contact Person, and is not required to be the student’s parent or guardian.
-The Missing Person contact is the person that will be contacted in the event the student is reported missing, within 24 hours of the report.
+- Students have the option to provide an Emergency Contact Person and a Missing Contact Person.
+The Missing Contact person may be the same or different from Emergency Contact Person, and is not required to be the student's parent or guardian.
+The Missing Person contact is the person that will be contacted in the event the student is reporting missing, within 24 hours of report.

-• Regardless of whether the student has identified a contact person, is below the age of 18, or is an emancipated minor, if a student is missing, the Public Safety Office should be notified.
+- Regardless of whether the student has identified a contact person, is below the age of 18, or is an emancipated minor, if a student is missing, the Depauw Police Department should be notified.

-• Public Safety will notify Greencastle City Police, the Putnam County Sheriff’s Office and the Indiana State Police, no later than 24 hours after determination of a missing person from campus.
+- DePauw Police Department will notify Greencastle City Police, the Putnam County Sheriff’s Office and the Indiana State Police, no later than 24 hours after the determination of a missing person form campus.
 If abduction is suspected, a thorough and aggressive investigation will commence immediately utilizing all possible resources of all agencies.